 Numerous studies have used an ensemble of multiple DL constructs to illustrate brain tumors in MR images [63, 86].
-JSL (Joint Sequence Learning), proposed by Tseng et al., is a hybrid tumor stratification approach incorporating diverse modalities [87].
+JSL (Joint Sequence Learning) proposed by Tseng et al., is a hybrid approach to tumor stratification that incorporates diverse modalities [87].
 The asserted methodology integrates autoencoders, LSTMs, and CNNs.
 To deal with data imbalance, the two-sided learning mechanism is used.
 On the BRATS 2015 dataset, the model claims to have better segmentation performance.
-For successful tumor segmentation, Zhao et al. suggest merging CNN and RNNs [88].
-Iqbal et al. derived the brain tumor area using a combination of LSTM and CNN features and evaluated it using the BRATS 2015 dataset [89].
+For successful tumor segmentation,

+Zhao et al. suggest merging CNN and RNNs [88].
+Iqbal et al. derived brain tumor area using a combination of LSTM and CNN features and evaluated it using the BRATS 2015 dataset [89].
 Gao et al. propose a fusion of CNN and LSTM for 4D MRI segmentation [90].
 The BRIC medical and IBIS databases are the subject of the research.
-Ang et al. segment different brain tissues using LSTM and CNN-based approaches [91].In recent days, a lot of work has been done on brain tumor MRI picture fragmentation and classification using deep techniques [50, 64, 92 - 102].
+Ang et al. segmented different types of brain tissues using LSTM and CNN-based approach [91].
+In recent days, a lot of work has been done on brain tumor MRI picture fragmentation and classification using deep techniques [64, 92, 93 - 104].
 Still, MRI is a difficult field with plenty of room for more exploration.